 Cash and cash equivalents consist of cash on hand and highly liquid investments with original maturities of three months or less, which are generally time deposits with banks and money market funds.
 The carrying amount of these investments approximates fair value.
-Restricted cash represents legally restricted amounts held as a compensating balance for certain outstanding letters of credit and amounts held in escrow for the CVR holders (as defined and further discussed in Note 2-Emergence from Chapter 11 Proceedings and Other Related Matters).
+Restricted cash represents legally restricted amounts primarily held as a compensating balance for certain outstanding letters of credit.